semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 :::info Prerequisites
 - Semgrep CLI must be installed.
 See [Getting started with Semgrep CLI](../../getting-started).
 - Ensure that you are running a recent version of Semgrep CLI.
-Semgrep-app supports the 10 most recent minor versions of semgrep.
+Semgrep-app supports the 10 most recent minor versions of Semgrep.
 :::

 To scan a local repository through Semgrep CLI, follow these steps: